arrayio/AIPs/AIPS/AIP-3.md

 This is the easiest part.

-Since we use erc721, we implement 2 more methods on top of standard erc721 method (`ownerOf`):
+Since we use erc721, we implement 2 more key methods on top of standard erc721 method (`ownerOf`):

 ```javascript
 function ownerOfName(string name) external view returns (account)